-The Lakota Sioux and their allies, the Northern Cheyennes, were the victors of the Little Bighorn battle.
-They were led by the famed warrior Crazy Horse, Sitting Bull, and other great Lakota and Cheyenne warriors.
-Sitting Bull did not fight but stayed with the women, children, and aged to protect them.
-He believed it fitting to leave the fighting and its opportunities for glory to the next generation.
+The Lakota Sioux and their allies, the Northern Cheyenne and Arapaho, were the victors of the Little Bighorn battle.
+They were led by the famed warrior Crazy Horse, Sitting Bull, and other great Lakota, Cheyenne, and Arapaho warriors.
+Sitting Bull did not fight but stayed with the women, children, and the aged to protect them.
+He believed it fitting to leave the fighting and its opportunities for glory to the younger generation.
 After fasting and sacrificing 100 tiny pieces of his own flesh from his arms at a Sun Dance ritual two years before, the warrior and holy man Sitting Bull had a vision in which he beheld U.S. soldiers falling in great numbers headfirst into a Lakota camp.
 He believed this presaged a great victory.
-The minor victory the week before at the Battle of the Rosebud did not fulfill the prophecy he perceived in his vision; the Battle of the Little Bighorn very much did.
-But the battle victory sparked a much more vigorous crackdown and the Native Americans, as we all know, were ultimately defeated in this war.
+The minor victory the week before at the Battle of the Rosebud did not seem to fulfill the prophecy he perceived in his vision; the Battle of the Little Bighorn very much did.
+But this victory sparked a much more vigorous crackdown, and the Native Americans, as we all know, were ultimately defeated in this war.

-From the time I arrive, to when I return the next morning, to the time I leave, I experience the place visually and emotionally, with very little inner dialogue.
+From the time I arrive at the battlefield, to when I return the next morning, to the time I leave, I experience the place visually and emotionally, with very little inner dialogue.
 My eyes take over, and I let them.
-So accordingly, I’ve decided to tell the rest of this story, the story of my visit, in annotated photos, in which I share my thoughts as I review them.
+So accordingly, I’ve decided to tell the rest of this story, the story of my visit to the Little Bighorn, in annotated photos, in which I share my thoughts as I review them.
 They portray just some of the many, many things I see and learn here.

-I wandered here as long as I was allowed, then the ranger let me know it was time to go since it was five minutes before the 8 pm closing time.
-So I left to find a place to spend the night.
-I’ll return tomorrow.
+I wander here as long as I’s allowed, then the ranger lets me know it was time to go since it was five minutes before the 8 pm closing time.
+So I leave to find a place to spend the night, and I’ll return tomorrow.